Danielcafezin/Danielcafezin/README.md

 - 🔭 I’m currently working on: Iḿ not working, i not engouth 18 years.
 - 🌱 I’m currently learning: Much anythings.
-- 👯 I’m looking to collaborate on: Works.
+- 👯 I’m looking to collaborate on: Works of school
-- 🤔 I’m looking for help with:
+- 🤔 I’m looking for help with: Biology
-- 💬 Ask me about:
+- 💬 Ask me about: Fun facts about biology.
-- 📫 How to reach me:
+- 📫 How to reach me: You don´t need.
-- 😄 Pronouns:
+- 😄 Pronouns: Nigga, bro.
-- ⚡ Fun fact:
+- ⚡ Fun fact: I don´t have